Sadashiva84/herovired_devops_assignment/README.md

 `import psutil`
 > *Importing this allows the program to use the psutil module that accesses the hardward information such as CPU and RAM utilisation*

-> Program checks the CPU, RAM usage and number of Cores to give its usage percentage, runs continuously using a while statement, refreshes every 2.5 seconds
+> *Program checks the CPU, RAM usage and number of Cores to give its usage percentage, runs continuously using a while statement, refreshes every 2.5 seconds*
 ![PSU Util](q2_1.png)

-> Tries to display timezone, since the module is not imported, it gracefully displays an alternate message.
-Also the program displays current date & time using the datetime module.
+> *Tries to display timezone, since the module is not imported, it gracefully displays an alternate message.
+Also the program displays current date & time using the datetime module*
 ![Try and except](q2_2.png)

-###### Displays that the CPU usage is Healthy
+>* Displays that the CPU usage is Healthy
 ![Healthy](q2_3.png)

-###### Displays that the CPU usage is Quite Healthy
+>* Displays that the CPU usage is Quite Healthy
 ![Medium Healthy](q2_4.png)

-###### Displays the CPU usage is Poor, Warning!!
+>* Displays the CPU usage is Poor, Warning!!
 ![Password Poor](q2_5.png)